antoineBernard/dnd-actioncable-rails6/README.md

 Configure database.yml
 ---------
-* Copy .database.yml.example dans database.yml (create a new file)
+* Copy .database.yml.example in database.yml (create a new file)
-* In database.yml replace YOUR USERNAME et YOUR PASSWORD with postgres user with creation right.
+* In database.yml replace YOUR USERNAME and YOUR PASSWORD with postgres user with creation right.
   To see users in postgresql :
     - psql postgres
     - \du